 21st December 2022

-In the fifth instalment of our ‘Meet the Team’ series we interview Communications Lead, Elaine Murray.
+In the fifth instalment of our ‘Meet the Team’ series we interview Communications and Public Affairs Lead, Elaine Murray.

-Bringing expertise in Communications and Marketing from the tech industry, third sector, education, and European Union institutions, Elaine sets out and implements the Communications strategy for the Ireland-UK hub.
-She works across Content, Digital, PR, Events and Public Affairs locally, as well as collaboratively with her European counterparts from EIT Health Central Office and regional hubs.
+Bringing expertise in Communications, Marketing and Public Affairs from the tech industry, third sector, education, and European Union institutions, Elaine sets out and implements the Communications and Public Affairs strategies for the Ireland-UK hub.
+She works across Content, Digital, PR, Events and Stakeholder Relations locally, as well as collaboratively with her European counterparts from EIT Health Central Office and regional hubs.
 Elaine joined the team in October 2021.

 We caught up with Elaine to learn what’s in store for 2023, and what advice she would give health start-ups seeking to build profile in Europe.